Insurance Broker License

 • A certificate granted by the IRDAI would be valid for three years from the date of issue.
 This would be subject to the order from the authority.

-• Applications for renewing an insurance broker licence must be made to the relevant authority 30 days before the expiry of the licence.
+• Applications for renewing an insurance broker License must be made to the relevant authority 30 days before the expiry of the License.
 The application must be made in FORM K of Schedule –I of the regulations.

 • If there is a delay in making an application for renewal of registration, then the same must be made by the applicant.
 If this is within 60 days of the expiry of the certificate of registration, the applicant would have to pay Rs.
 750/-.

-• Any application which is received after the expiry of the 60 days would be considered only after 1 year.
+• Any application that is received after the expiry of 60 days is considered only after 1 year.
 In the one year, the insurer must not conduct any business or solicit any form of business.

 • An Insurance broker cannot apply for renewal after 90 from the expiry of the certificate.

-• Insurance brokers cannot business of brokering after the expiry of the certificate except serve existing policyholders.
+• Insurance brokers cannot do business with brokering after the expiry of the certificate except to serve existing policyholders.

 • If the application or renewal is rejected, the same has to be notified to the applicant.